Light-shining-through-wall cavity setups for probing ALPs

+Moreover, we find that the best relative location of the cavities is coaxial with the ratio of $R/L \simeq 1.6$.

 The MF emitter + M$^*$F receiver setup is a modification of the CROWS experiment \cite{Betz:2013dza} that implies larger volume of the cavities $V_{\rm em} \simeq V_{\rm rec}\simeq 1\, \mbox{m}^3$, lower temperature, and narrower bandwidth of the signal, $\Delta \nu \simeq 1/t$.
-However, there is a disadvantage of this setup that implies the relatively large emitter power $P_{\rm em} \simeq 100 \, {\rm kW}$.
+However, there is a disadvantage of this setup that implies the relatively large emitter power $P_{\rm em} \sim 100 \, {\rm kW}$.

 The advantage of the MM emitter + M$^*$M receiver setup is that its emitter power is 4 orders of magnitude smaller than the previous one.

-However, in this case the main technical challenge would be related to the signal mode filtering from the pump mode.
+However, in this case the main technical challenges would be related to the signal mode filtering from the pump mode and fine tuning of cavity sizes.

-Given the benchmark parameters, the last setup, MM emitter + M$^*$F receiver, has the weakest sensitivity.
-The typical bounds $g_{a\gamma\gamma}\lesssim 3\times 10^{-10}\, \mbox{GeV}^{-1}$ would be ruled out by the CAST.
-Also, there is a disadvantage of this setup.
+Given the benchmark parameters, the last two setups, MM emitter + M$^*$F receiver and MF emitter + M$^*$M receiver, has the weakest sensitivity, see Table~\ref{tab:my_label}.
+Moreover, the typical bounds $g_{a\gamma\gamma}\lesssim \mathcal{O}(10^{-10})\, \mbox{GeV}^{-1}$ would be ruled out by the CAST.
+Also, there is a disadvantage of these proposals.
 In particular, the condition $\omega_1 + \omega_2 = \omega_s$ implies the specific type of the emitter modes, the latter is linked to the sizes of the cavity.
 Moreover, the modification of the pump modes would require the changing of the receiver geometry.
+The disadvantages of the MF emitter + M$^*$M receiver include also technical difficulties of the first two setups.

-\paragraph{Acknowledgements} The authors thank Sergey Troitsky, Yury Senichev, and Yonatan Kahn for valuable discussions and helpful suggestions.
+\paragraph{Acknowledgements.} The authors thank Sergey Troitsky, Yury Senichev, and Yonatan Kahn for valuable discussions and helpful suggestions.
 The work on optimal geometry of the setups is supported by RSF grant 21-72-10151.
 The work of DS on design comparison of the setups is supported by the BASIS Foundation, grant no. 22-2-1-17-1.